-For any borrower purchasing with 20% or more down payment, or refinancing the home, a 30 year mortgage is an option worth considering.
+For any borrower purchasing with 20% or more down payment, or refinancing their home, a 30 year mortgage is an option worth considering.
 But what exactly are the pros and cons of a 30 year vs. a 25 year (or lower) mortgage in Canada?

 Pros of a 30 Year Mortgage in Canada:

 Payments may be increased: By using the prepayment privileges, you could make extra payments to pay down the mortgage faster without any penalty.
 So it’s not like you’re totally stuck paying off the mortgage over 30 years.
-By using pre payments you could effectively pay off the mortgage in as little as 5 years (or as much as 30 years) as you see comfortable, or as additional income is available over time.
+By using prepayments you could effectively pay off the mortgage in as little as 5 years (or as much as 30 years) as you see comfortable, or as additional income is available over time.

-Offers more flexibility: A 30 year mortgage is also known as an ‘uninsured mortgage’.
-As opposed to a 25 year mortgage with a slightly lower rate, the uninsured mortgage can be ported (literally moved from one home to another) to a home worth over $1,000,000.
+Offers more flexibility: A 30-year mortgage is also known as an ‘uninsured mortgage’.
+As opposed to a 25-year mortgage with a slightly lower rate, the uninsured mortgage can be ported (literally moved from one home to another) to a home worth over $1,000,000.
 In other words, if your home now is worth $750,000 and if in 3 years you decide to buy a home worth over $1,000,000 – then this mortgage would be easily moved/ transferred over to the new home.
 A 25 year amortization mortgage at a slightly lower rate may not enjoy this flexibility and would need to be broken, with penalty paid and (potentially) lower rate lost.

 Cons of a 30 Year Mortgage:

 Higher Rate: A 30 year mortgage can definitely have its benefits but these will come at a cost.
 Usually, the lowest rate 30 year mortgage in Canada will be approximately 0.25% higher in rate than the comparable 25 year amortization mortgage.
-In other words for every $100,000 in mortgage, the cost will be about $250 more per year on a 30 year amortization vs a 25 year amortization mortgage.
+In other words for every $100,000 in the mortgage, the cost will be about $250 more per year on a 30 year amortization vs a 25 year amortization mortgage.

 Smaller Payments, More Interest: In addition to a higher rate, the effect of a smaller monthly or bi-weekly payment means it takes that much longer to pay down the mortgage (ie. the idea of a 30 year mortgage) and it means you’ll be paying interest for that much longer.
-An additional 5 years of mortgage could easily mean $10,000 – $20,000 of more interest – even if the rates were exactly the same as a 25 year amortization mortgage.
+An additional 5 years of mortgage term could easily mean $10,000 – $20,000 of more interest – even if the rates were exactly the same as a 25 year amortization mortgage.

 So, especially if you are considering increasing the payment on a 30-year amortization, is it worth paying the higher rate or extra cost for?
 Is it necessary?